DmytroHalai/kpi-lab1/README.md

-That is realization of first laboratory work.
+That is realization of first laboratory work, made by team "Object 261".